 Your date of birth

 Your postal code

 Your telephone number

 Personal information remains confidential.
-However, it is not mandatory that you give it.
+However, you are not obliged to give it.
 If you wish not to do so, mention it to the nurse.

 The nurse listens and asks questions regarding your situation.
 She collects the necessary information in order to better understand your needs and to clarify your request.
 The nurse then assesses the situation in order to determine the immediate problem(s), the urgency of the matter and the appropriate response.

 The nurse informs you about your health issue.
-She may also advise you on measures for monitoring the evolution of your situation and improving your health.
+She may also advise you on steps to take to monitor any changes in your condition or to improve your health.